mitchwilde/quotely/README.md

 from the Forismatic API found here: https://forismatic.com/en/api/

 ## How To Install and Run
+- The inclusion of the Gradle wrapper scripts precludes the need for installation
-- Because Quotely is a self-contained uber JAR, no installation is necessary.
+- A self-contained uber JAR is forthcoming.

-### Steps
+### Steps to Run
 1. Download and unzip `quotely-[version].zip`
 2. Run the OS-specific run script found in `quotely-[version]/bin` (see "Usage")